Ritik0109/Ritik0109/README.md

 - 🔭 I’m working as a Data Analyst
 - 📚 I'm currently learning Cloud & Dataflows
 - ⚡ In my free time I like to reading books.
 I also like travelling and bodybuilding.
-I'm also into cars.

 ###